julianchurchill/text-adventure/README.md

 - [BUG] Use 'an' instead of 'a' in front of nouns that start with a vowel.
   - New item action - change countable noun prefix e.g. changing locked door to 'unlocked door' must also change the countable noun prefix
+- [BUG] Clickable area for exit seems to extend down the text view underneath the link - is the span limited correctly?

 Features